+Rapporteur comment:

+Yes: 12

+No: 10

+Neutral: 1

+The number of companies supporting and objecting is nearly the same.
+The divergence lies in the different understanding of the progress of SA2 .RAN2 can further discuss it in online session if time is allowed.

+Proposal 6: RAN2 can further discuss which of the following options can be adopted as sidelink discovery protocol stack in SI phase:

+- Option 1: Updating TR 38.836 to clarify the sidelink discovery protocol stack is depending on SA2

+- Option 2: Updating the protocol stack for discovery message as Discovery/PDCP/RLC/MAC/PHY

 Regarding to the sidelink discovery resource pool design, one possible method is to adopt a shared resource pool for sidelink discovery.
 With the shared resource pool, Contributions [5][10] discussed how to identify the discovery messages.
 In [5], it preferred not to introduce dedicated destination ID for discovery message.